 You will be taken to your new Integration Setup page, where you'll be able to View or Edit it later:

 If you wish to edit your Integration at a later point, you can access it from the right sidebar on your dashboard:

 Connecting your Salesforce integration with an action

 In your New/Mode action, open the Edit tab, and scroll down to the Integrations section of the Basic Configuration page.
 Select your Salesforce integration from the 'CRM Integration' menu and click on 'Save & Next' to complete the process.

 Connecting your New/Mode Action with an existing Salesforce Campaign

 1 .
-If you'd like to connect your Action to a Salesforce campaign, navigate to Advanced -> CRM Integrations.
+If you'd like to connect your Action to one of your Salesforce campaigns, navigate to Advanced -> CRM Integrations.
 Next, select Edit Salesforce API.

 2. Scroll down to Campaign.
-Enter the name of the Salesforce campaign that you wish to associate Contacts generated from your New/Mode action.
+Enter the ID of the Salesforce campaign that you wish to associate Contacts generated from your New/Mode action with.

 3. Press Save!
 Your Action will now associate contacts with the Salesforce campaign you specified.

 Configure Salesforce API Targeting

 To sync data from New/Mode actions with your Salesforce records, you need to configure some settings through the Edit Salesforce API on your CRM Integrations page: